johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument Proficiency Check/IPC.B Requirements.md

 ***See also***: [[AC 61-98]]

 > [!tip]
-> The goal is to get the learner back to roughly the same proficiency they were at their checkride.
-A [[IPC]] is not pass/fail -- it is about training as needed to regain proficiency.
+> The goal of an [[IPC]] is to get the learner back to roughly the same proficiency they were at their checkride.